oracle/rwloadsim/docs/OLTP.md

  * A database to hold the rwloadsim repository;
 this should preferably be a *separate* database from the one under test, and it can very well be shared between multiple projects.
+ * If you have upgraded to version 2.3.4 or newer, an already existing repository must have have the rwl234.sql script found in the admin directory applied to it.

 You will be going to make many "runs"; each will store various files into two different directories: